 II.
 We have assumed that in this language the ordinary laws of logic hold.

 There is no special difficulty is giving a careful definition of truth for a classical formal language, provided we do it outside the language; and Tarski himself was the first person to do this.
 In 1933 he created the first formal semantics for quantified predicate logic.
-Here are two imperfect examples of how he defines truth: Fa is true if, and only if, a is a member of the set of objects that are F. ∀Fx is true if, and only if, all the objects are members of the set of objects that are F. To repeat, a little more precisely but still imperfectly, Tarski’s theory implies that, if we have a simple, formal sentence `Fa´ in our object language, in which `a´ is the name of some object in the domain of discourse and `F´ is a predicate designating a property that perhaps some of those objects have, then `Fa´ is true in the object language if, and only if, a is a member of the set of all things having property F. For the more complex sentence `∀Fx´ in our object language, it is true just in case every object is a member of the extension of F, that is, set of all things having property F. These two definitions are still imprecise because the appeal to the concept of property should be eliminated, and the definitions should appeal to the notion of formulas being satisfied by sequences of objects.
-However, what we have here are two examples of partially defining truth for the object language, say language 0, but doing it from outside the language, in a meta-language, say language 1, that contains set theory.
-Tarski was able to show that in language 1 we satisfy Convention T because the equivalences
+Here are two imperfect examples of how he defines truth: the sentence ‘Fa’ is true if, and only if, a is a member of the set of objects that are F. The universally quantified sentence ‘∀Fx’ is true if, and only if, all the objects are members of the set of objects that are F. To repeat, a little more precisely but still imperfectly, Tarski’s theory implies that, if we have a simple, formal sentence `Fa´ in our formal language, in which `a´ is the name of some object in the domain of discourse and `F´ is a predicate designating a property that perhaps some of those objects have, then `Fa´ is true in the language if, and only if, a is a member of the set of all things having property F. For the more complex sentence `∀Fx´ in our language, it is true just in case every object is a member of the extension of F, that is, set of all things having property F. These two definitions are still imprecise because the appeal to the concept of property should be eliminated, and the definitions should appeal to the notion of formulas being satisfied by sequences of objects.
+However, what we have here are two examples of partially defining truth for the language, say language 0, but doing it from outside the language, in a meta-language, say language 1, that contains set theory and that might or might not contain language 0 itself.
+Tarski was able to show that in language 1 we satisfy Convention T for the so-called object language, language 0, because the equivalences

 `Fa´ is true in language 0 if, and only if, Fa